ON THE BACK OF THOUGHT

 When a marine biologist asked me to sum up the ocean, I said water.
 My answer didn’t impress him.

-Sum up the meaning of the universe with a word; it comes across as if you’re
+Sum up the meaning of the universe with a word; it comes across as if you’re being obtuse or, worse still, that you’ve nailed it and got the entire shebang worked out.

 And we haven’t.
 After the first atomic explosion in the world took place in a desert in Alamogordo in the state of New Mexico, USA, at 5.45 in the morning on 16th July 1945, J Robert Oppenheimer, remembered by many to be the father of the atom bomb spontaneously spoke out in Sanskrit: